M64GitHub/zig64/README.md

 ### Manually writing a program into memory
 The test program `writebytes-example.zig` writes a small routine into the memory, which executes a simple loop.
-Since it writes to `$D400,X`, the emulator will detect SID register hhanges:
+Since it writes to `$D400,X`, the emulator will detect SID register changes:

 ```